awsdocs/amazon-forecast-developer-guide/doc_source/API_CreateForecast.md

 Creates a forecast for each item in the `TARGET_TIME_SERIES` dataset that was used to train the predictor\.
 This is known as inference\.
 To retrieve the forecast for a single item at low latency, use the [QueryForecast](API_forecastquery_QueryForecast.md) operation\.
 To export the complete forecast into your Amazon Simple Storage Service \(Amazon S3\) bucket, use the [CreateForecastExportJob](API_CreateForecastExportJob.md) operation\.

-The range of the forecast is determined by the `ForecastHorizon` value, which you specify in the [CreatePredictor](API_CreatePredictor.md) request, multiplied by the `DataFrequency` value, which you specify in the [CreateDataset](API_CreateDataset.md) request\.
+The range of the forecast is determined by the `ForecastHorizon` value, which you specify in the [CreatePredictor](API_CreatePredictor.md) request\.
 When you query a forecast, you can request a specific date range within the forecast\.

 To get a list of all your forecasts, use the [ListForecasts](API_ListForecasts.md) operation\.